SarahSquyres/arribaStocks/README.md

 ## Acknowledgments

-This project would not have been possible without the incredible support of several individuals and resources.
-First, I owe a debt of gratitude to the countless developers who freely share their knowledge and expertise online.
-Their tutorials, articles, and open-source projects provided invaluable guidance and inspiration throughout my journey.
+I would like to express my sincere gratitude to the following developers for their invaluable video tutorials.
+Their guidance and expertise were instrumental in the successful completion of this project.

 Inspiration, code snippets, etc:
 * [How to Create a Scrolling Ticker](https://codepen.io/lewismcarey/pen/GJZVoG)

+Thank you for sharing your knowledge and skills with the community.
+Your efforts have made a significant impact on my learning journey!